-To the outsider, the most obvious effect of this democratic dictatorship is the anti-western propaganda.
+To the outsider, the most obvious effect of this democratic dictatorship is the proliferation of anti-western propaganda.
 Dr Mahathir, in his personal support of Islam, has to tread a fine line between keeping the Muslim fundamentalists happy, with their calls for a ban on alcohol, gambling, snappy dressing and having a good time, and the Chinese, who make lots of money and gamble like crazy (not to mention the fact that they eat pork, something that Islam bans).
-A common bond between the Islam of the Malays and the neo-Confucianism of the Chinese is a hatred of the West, even if Mahathir isn't that keen on agreeing that the Chinese are in the same boat as his own Malay people.
+A common bond between the Islam of the Malays and the neo-Confucianism of the Chinese is a hatred of the West, even if Mahathir isn't that keen on admitting that the Chinese are in the same boat as his own Malay people.

 American-ology